The Ultimate Guide to Permanent Hair Removal: Laser, IPL and Electrolysis

 IPL, also called as Intense Pulsed Light, is a long-term hair removal technique that works with a light energy principle, which is absorbed through the skin by the hair follicles, causing them to become damaged progressively.
 However, it is not a source of laser light, but a spectrum of high intensity light fully visible that emits light at different frequencies and wavelengths that can target large areas of the body.

-If you suffer from hirsutism, IPL can be an excellent solution for your troublesome areas.
-Nevertheless, it only works on dark and coarse hair, as this way the hair absorbs the light much better and offers longer lasting results.
+If you suffer from hirsutism, IPL can be a good solution for your troublesome areas.
+Nevertheless, it only works on dark and coarse hair, as this hair absorbs the light much better and offers longer lasting results.
 The light energy is absorbed through the skin, transferring energy to the follicle and finally altering its structure and functionality.

 IPL and Hirsutism: Pros About Using It